If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

-We’ll start with the basics and explore how they work and operate, then we’ll dig into the details and learn why modern alternatives are taking over the workplace food service industry.
+We’ll start with the basics and explore how they work and operate.
+Then, we’ll dig into the details to learn how and why modern corporate food service providers are taking over the industry.

-You'll often hear "corporate cafeteria, "office cafeteria," and "company cafeteria," used interchangeably.
-But these three terms typically refer to the same concept: an employer-provided dining space.
+You'll often hear "corporate cafeteria,” "office cafeteria," and "company cafeteria," used interchangeably.
+These three terms typically refer to the same concept, (an employer-provided dining space), however, they can mean slightly different things.

-The key point is that regardless of terminology, these spaces share common operating practices and challenges… which we’ll look at now.
+The key point is that regardless of terminology, these spaces share common operating practices and challenges.
+Luckily, many of these challenges can be addressed by modern cafeteria alternatives.

-To put it simply, corporate cafeteria management companies handle everything related to your dining operation.
+To put it simply, corporate cafeteria management companies handle everything related to corporate food service.
 They order food, plan menus, prepare meals daily, and manage cleanup.
-Many also assist with initial setup and design if you don't have an existing cafeteria.
+Many also assist with initial setup and design if you don't already have an existing cafeteria.

 Let’s take a look at each step in a bit more detail: